UNESCO Chair on Heritage Futures

 Interview with Cornelius Holtorf, chairholder

-"You can often read or hear that our heritage is to be preserved for the benefit of future generations.
+"You often hear that our heritage is to be preserved for the benefit of future generations.
 That is why heritage is being cared for and protected.
 But the heritage we preserve will only benefit future generations if it will meet their needs.
-That is why it is important to ask about how we conceive of the future in heritage management and how we can best ensure that future generations will appreciate what we leave behind for them."
+That is why it is important to ask: How can we best ensure that future generations will appreciate what we leave behind for them?
+How do we know that heritage will provide benefits to future generations, given that they will not be living in the same contexts as we do?"

 How do the activities of the Chair respond to current challenges in society?